abhishek-kumar-code/Redfish_Public/Readme.md

 [https://github.com/DMTF/redfish-samples](https://github.com/DMTF/redfish-samples "https://github.com/DMTF/redfish-samples")

-This Private repository contains samples of Redfish Service implementations, in the style of a "mockup" which can be used with the Redfish tools to emulate the implementation's JSON payload responses.
+This Private repository contains samples of Redfish Service implementations, in the style of a "mockup" which can be used with the Redfish Forum tools to emulate the implementation's JSON payload responses.

 ## Using the Github Repository

 ### Entering Issues

 Forum members are encouraged to enter issues against any of the Forum deliverables.
 This includes questions about the specification or schema where something is not clear or obvious.
+Requests for new functionality in the specifications or schema are also made by creating a new issue, which will be marked as an enhancement request.

 Create a new issue using Github's "New Issue" button.
 It is helpful to label the issue to indicate the area or deliverable that the issue pertains to, if known.
-Labels including "Schema", "Specification", "Protocol" or FAQ or White Paper" are commonly used for this purpose.
+Labels including "Schema", "Specification", "Protocol" or "FAQ or White Paper" are commonly used for this purpose.

 ### Working in Branches